 Image credit: @eatsleepgrowfat

 Every item on the menu at Lao San Kway Chap is boldly flavoured.
 From the burst of five spice and gravy when you bite into rounds of braised intestines, to the whiff of shallot oil that comes with their piping hot bowl of kway, it’s little wonder why diners here brave the queue for a portion.
-Prices here differ according to what parts you order, but expect to spend about $7 to $10 a head if you’re feeling peckish.
+Prices here differ according to what parts you order, but expect to spend about $10 a head if you’re feeling peckish.
 There’s also a one-person set priced at an affordable $5.